Ferry services between Singapore and Kukup to be launched if PH wins Tanjung Piai by-election: Muhyiddin

 The six-cornered battle is tightly contested between front-runners Pakatan Harapan (PH) candidate Mr Karmaine Sardini and Barisan Nasional (BN) candidate Dr Wee Jeck Seng, alongside other candidates Ms Wendy Subramaniam from Parti Gerakan Rakyat Malaysia, Dr Badhrulhisham Abdul Aziz of Barisan Jemaah Islamiah Se-Malaysia as well as independent candidates Dr Ang Chuan Lock and Ms Faridah Aryani Abdul Ghaffar.

 Kukup, in Tanjung Piai, is a popular tourist destination for Singaporeans.
-Many of the tourists enjoy visiting Kukup's fishing village, explore mangrove wetlands at the Pulau Kukup - Johor National Park and shop for local products such as salted fish and belachan.
+Many of the tourists enjoy visiting Kukup's fishing village, exploring mangrove wetlands at the Pulau Kukup - Johor National Park and shopping for local products such as salted fish and belachan.

 Mr Muhyiddin pointed out that these efforts to improve tourism accessibility to Tanjung Piai would create more jobs in the area for younger residents, so that they would not have to travel far to earn money for their family.